Suzanna-Linn/slua/docs/moving-lljson.md

 #### Dictionary tabñes

-Other data types except numbers and strings throw the run-time error "Cannot serialise userdata: table key must be a number or string":
+Keys with data types other than numbers and strings throw the run-time error "Cannot serialise userdata: table key must be a number or string":
 <pre class="language-slua"><code class="language-slua">-- dictionary table with other data types
 local staff = { [ll.GetOwner()] = "VIP" }
 print(lljson.encode(staff))